-Cebu Blues can take up to 20 years to reach maturity, though, so you’ll have plenty of time to enjoy those bluish leaves!
+Even when climbing, Cebu Blues can take many years to reach maturity.
+So you’ll have plenty of time to enjoy those bluish leaves!
 If you want to jump start the process, give your Cebu Blue a moss pole ASAP and tie the plant’s stems up gently with twine or vinyl plant tape.

 Fenestrations will typically begin to occur when the plant is in an environment closest to its natural habitat.
-So give it a moss pole to mimic a tree, give it plenty of bright indirect light, and give it some high-quality, well-draining soil to avoid overwatering.
+The moss pole mimics a large tree trunk.
+Also make sure to give it plenty of bright indirect light and high-quality, well-draining soil to avoid overwatering.
 And probably humidity. 🙂

 How much light does a Cebu Blue Pothos plant need?

-As with most tropical plants with unique leaves and certainly other Pothos plants, Cebu Blue thrives on bright indirect light.
-However, the Cebu Blue is not as tolerant of low-light conditions as some other Pothos plants can be.
+As with most tropical plants and certainly other Pothos plants, Cebu Blue thrives on bright indirect light.
+However, the Cebu Blue is not as tolerant of low-light conditions as some other Pothos varieties can be.

 Northern facing windows give your plant the bright light it needs without the risk of scorching the leaves.
 Morning sun in an eastern-facing window would also be ideal since it won’t expose it to the intense afternoon sunlight.
 If you want to grow a Cebu Blue outdoors, do so under a tree or shade as direct light will ruin its delicate leaves.

-Right now I have mine in my Ikea greenhouse cabinet under grow lights.
-If you’re new to grow lights, check out the post I made all about using grow lights with your houseplants—including the different kinds of grow lights and which ones I use.
+I have also had smaller Cebu Blues in my Ikea greenhouse cabinet under grow lights If you’re new to grow lights, check out the post I wrote all about using grow lights with your houseplants—including the different kinds of grow lights and which ones I use.

-Watering a Cebu Blue Pothos is very straightforward: water the soil thoroughly, then allow the top inch of soil to dry out completely before watering again.
-Overwatering will result in soggy, dense soil that could choke the roots.
+Watering a Cebu Blue Pothos is very straightforward: water the soil thoroughly, then allow the top few inches of soil to dry out before watering again.
+Overwatering will result in soggy, dense soil that could choke the roots and kill the plant.